- Departments & Centres

-At the Shaw Festival for the 2012 season are recent Department graduates working in various aspects of technical theatre production.
-Anrita Petraroia (DART '07) is back at the Festival this year, having helped out on a couple projects in Technical Direction last season.
-Chris Penney (DART '08) has secured a regular season's call in the audio department.
-Sadie Isaak (DART '10) is being trained to take over the Cobbler's position in Production Wardrobe and will be joining the Wardrobe Running staff later in the season.
-They join other graduates such as Nick Carney (DART '11, now working with Sheraton Events ) who have successfully found professional employment after their studies at DART.
+Department graduates worked in various aspects of technical theatre production at the Shaw Festival Theatre during the 2012 season.
+Anrita Petraroia (DART '07) returned to the Festival, having helped out on a couple projects in Technical Direction in the previous season.
+Chris Penney (DART '08) secured a regular season's call in the audio department.
+Sadie Isaak (DART '10) was trained to succeed as the Cobbler in the Production Wardrobe and joined the Wardrobe Running staff later in the season.
+They joined other graduates such as Nick Carney (DART '11, now working with Sheraton Events ) who have successfully found professional employment after their studies at DART.

 Who?
 Tyler Sainsbury, graduated April 2002